shytikov/nollatta/README.md

 ## Differences

 Not much.
-Comparing to `Light Delight` `Nollåtta` adds keywords in monochrome and bold as well as slightly darker status line.
+Comparing to `Light Delight` `Nollåtta` adds keywords in monochrome and bold.